-The first quarter of 2013 yielded a positive contribution to profit, up compared to the previous year, of 28 million euro (+5 million euro as at 31 March 2012), of which 2 million euro derived from realised profits and 26 million euro from revaluation.
+The first half of 2013 yielded a positive contribution to profit of 61 million euro, of which 22 million euro from realised profits and 39 million euro from revaluation, and up on the first half of the previous year (+37 million euro).
 This result is compared with 96 million euro as at 31 December 2012.

-The risk exposure to structured credit products amounted to 2,083 million euro as at 31 March 2013 with respect to funded and unfunded ABSs/CDOs, compared to 2,247 million euro as at 31 December 2012, in addition to an exposure of 3 million euro with respect to structured packages (unchanged compared to the figure as at 31 December 2012).
-The reduction in the exposure during the first three months of 2013 was related to the termination of two CDO funded structures included within the "Contagion Area" with a TruPS risk exposure of 54 million euro and the partial termination of an unfunded Super Senior CDO position recorded under "Other structured credit products".
-These decreases were partially offset by the increase in risk exposure in European/US ABS/CDOs held by Banca IMI.
-With regard to the exposure in securities classified under the loan portfolio, however, this type of instrument also recorded a significant decrease, almost all of which attributable to the Parent Company loan portfolio.
+The risk exposure to structured credit products amounted to 2,101 million euro as at 30 June 2013 with respect to funded and unfunded ABSs/CDOs, compared to 2,247 million euro as at 31 December 2012, in addition to an exposure of 34 million euro with respect to structured packages (this position was 3 million euro as at 31 December 2012).
+The reduction in the exposure during the first six months of 2013 was, in relation to financial assets held for trading, associated with the termination of two CDO funded structures included within the "Contagion Area" with a TruPS risk exposure of 54 million euro and of two unfunded Super Senior CDO positions recorded under "Other structured credit products" for 79 million euro.
+These decreases, however, were largely offset by the increase in risk exposure in European/US ABS/CDOs held by Banca IMI.
+With regard to the exposure in securities classified under the loan portfolio, on the other hand, a significant decrease was recorded, almost all of which attributable to the Parent Company loan portfolio and for the most part due to disposals.